paulusminus/lipl-storage/README.md

 Sample data that can be used to play a demo or for testing.

-## lipl-server-axum
+## lipl-storage-server

 The server component handles web requests.
-There are two binaries, lipl-server-axum-fs and lipl-server-axum-postgres.
+There are three binaries, lipl-storage-fs, lipl-storage-postgres and lipl-storage-redis.

-Use the binary for the storage you want.
+Use the binary for the storage type you want.
+The OCI image uses lipl-storage-fs.